vlad24-dev/Compact-XT30-Power-distribution/00-requirements.md

 Sizing is done to worst-case, not typical, current as a trace sized for average draw melts the one time a motor stalls.
 12.5 A clears a stalled standard FTC motor (~10 A) with margin.
-The three branches sum to 37.5 A theoretical, but the 20 A battery fuse (ER-3) means the board never actually carries that total — the fuse blows first.
+The three branches sum to 37.5 A theoretical, but the 20 A battery fuse (ER-3) means the board never actually carries that total as the fuse blows first.
 So I had to design branches for 12.5 A each, input trunk designed for 20 A.**